iloveicedgreentea/DevOops/readme.md

 * Similarly, restrict access to the state file on an as needed basis.
 A developer IAM role should not access the production state file.
 This will prevent both accidental issues and malicious actions.

-* If using CI/CD, make sure the role is both scoped and secured with conditions such as mandating an IP range
+* If using CI/CD, make sure the role policy is tightly scoped and the AssumeRole policy has conditions such as mandating an IP range.

 ```json
 {
   "Version": "2012-10-17",